SiyangCai/Cyclistic/README.md

 # Cyclistic Case study

 This case study is my analysis of Cyclistic capstone project from [the Google Data Analytics Professional Course](https://www.coursera.org/professional-certificates/google-data-analytics) using the member data in 2021.
 This capstone project includes:
-* data cleaning/processing/analysis in Rstudio and Python 3.7
+* data cleaning/processing/analysis in Rstudio and Python 3.7,
+* Machine Learning model of classification of memebership type in Python 3.7,
+* visualization of the results in Tableau.